{{org_field_logo}}

 3.4 Personal Protective Equipment (PPE) Usage and Management

-- Change PPE between service users to prevent cross-contamination.
+- change PPE between service users and between different care tasks where required to prevent cross-contamination;

-- Dispose of used PPE safely in accordance with infection control regulations.
+- dispose of used PPE safely in accordance with waste management and infection control procedures;

-- Report any PPE shortages immediately to management.
+- report any PPE shortage immediately to management.

 Regular audits ensure staff compliance with PPE protocols, and supplies are continuously monitored to prevent shortages.